-Although the March election was expected to be the dullest and quietest on record in this village, as the slate of incumbents representing the Citizens Party were running unopposed, it turned out to be somewhat interesting.
+Although the March election was expected to be the dullest and quietest on record in this village, as the slate of incumbents representing the Citizens Party was running unopposed, it turned out to be somewhat interesting.

-In all, there were two hundred forty seven votes cast for the unopposed candidates.
+In all, there were two hundred forty-seven votes cast for the unopposed candidates.
 The same number of taxpayers cast ballots on the proposition, though two of these were blank and eight were void because of incorrect marking.

 At the April 16, 1928 meeting of the village board, a petition was received from the Aetna Hose Company for a fire engine with a 750 G.P.M. capacity pump at a price not to exceed $13,000.

 A motion was made by Trustee Joseph Collie and seconded by Trustee Arthur Prestine, directing the village clerk to advertise for a public hearing on the aforementioned petition, to be held on Monday evening May 7th.

 The April 26, 1928 issue of the Depew Herald stated that Final arrangements were completed by village clerk Joseph C. English for the public hearing on May 2nd on the question of purchasing a new triple combination-pumping engine for the Aetna Hose Company.

 The following week an article was carried by the Herald indicating that the public hearing on the proposed fire engine purchase for the Aetna Hose Company as announced the previous week was in error and the hearing would be held on May 7th.
 The article went on to say that there was no pumper of any capacity in the village.
 Any fires in the western section of the village require a call for assistance from the Forks Fire Company.
 Valuable time is lost in getting the Fork’s pumper here and the village must also pay at least $25 each time Forks is called in.